A Good Name

 So we planned it into our road trip.
 Medicine Bow wasn't exactly on our route, but it was on the Old Lincoln Highway.
 It was worth a detour.

 When we arrived at the hotel last June, we parked beside two old highway markers.
 I climbed out of the car and spotted a sign, with a quote, bolted right onto the hotel's cement bricks.
 The words reminded me that I hadn't done my hotel homework!
 The Virginian Hotel was named for the first western novel, written in 1902.
 I wished I had read the book, since I only vaguely remember the old TV series and movies.

 Standing Sturdy Since 1911

 The sturdy, but stark hotel looked pretty quiet, sitting beside the highway and across from railroad tracks.
 Fresh paint helped hide the age of the hotel, completed in 1911.

 It was odd to picture this hotel, 106 years ago, capitalizing on a book's success.
 But the hotel did just that.
 It was named in honor of Owen Wister's novel, which was set in Medicine Bow.
 I would love to have seen the town, back in its rowdier days of cowboys and railroad workers.

-I tried not to worry, that the missing key might reveal the fact that most visitors come to eat, but don't actually stay overnight.
+I tried not to worry about what the missing key revealed.
+I have a feeling, most visitors come to eat, not to stay overnight.
 I just amused myself looking at the old cash register and the fancy call board.
 I'm still trying to figure out how those buzzers and arrows worked.